1yaan/wordpress-willmail-addusers/README.md

 # WordPress "WiLL Mail" Put Plugin
 This is WordPress plugin.
-This plugin will add users to Willmail.
+This plugin will put data to Willmail.

 Github Page: https://1yaan.github.io/wp-willmail-put/